mt-ag/docker-codecept-multimocha-puppeteer/README.md

 # Docker Codecept Multimocha Puppeteer

-This Image uses the Zenika's [Alpine-Chrome](https://github.com/Zenika/alpine-chrome) Image as base and setups [Codecept](https://codecept.io/) and [Multimocha](https://codecept.io/reports/#multi-reports) with it.
+This Image uses the Zenika's [alpine-chrome](https://github.com/Zenika/alpine-chrome) Image as base and setups [Codecept](https://codecept.io/) and [Multimocha](https://codecept.io/reports/#multi-reports) with it.
 You can mount your Codecept project into a container where it will get executed without additional setup.

+To take advantage of the [Sandbox features](https://chromium.googlesource.com/chromium/src/+/master/docs/design/sandbox.md) of Chrome and securely run any tests, you need to provide a seccomp file ( (chrome-seccomp.json)[./chrome-seccomp.json] ) to the container.

+You can do this by providing these additional parameters to the docker run command: `--security-opt seccomp=$(pwd)/chrome-seccomp.json`

+Credits go to the alpine-chrome Image for [providing this method](https://github.com/Zenika/alpine-chrome#-the-best-with-seccomp).

 ## How to use